IOTechSystems/xrt-examples/ApplicationComponent/README.md

 The custom application component subscribes to the `"/xrt/lua/transformed_data"` topic.
 This component adds the two values from the different devices together and re-publishes the final result to the Xrt bus on the topic: `"/xrt/app_component/result"`.

-Finally an MQTT bridge component subscribes to the `"/xrt/app_component/result"` topic on the Xrt bus and re-publishes any message received on a MQTT topic `"/xrt/app_component/result"`.
+Finally, an MQTT bridge component subscribes to the `"/xrt/app_component/result"` topic on the Xrt bus and re-publishes any message received on a MQTT topic `"/xrt/app_component/result"`.

 Below is an illustration of the scenario described above: